horizontalsystems/bitcoin-kit-android/CONTRIBUTING.md

 ### Structure of module

-The module depends on the bitcoincore.
+The module depends on the `bitcoincore`.
 This dependency can be added via JitPack repository.

 In the main `build.gradle` add the JitPack repository: